Trust & safety

 • Confirmed the record is dated within the last three years

-• Confirmed the name on the record matches the tutor's identity-verified account
+• Confirmed the name on the record matches the tutor's identity-verified name

-After the review we record the scheme membership reference, name, date of birth, issue date, and clear status.
-We do not retain a copy of the scheme record document itself.
+After the review, Tutorperch records the scheme membership reference, name, date of birth, issue date, and clear status.
+Tutorperch does not retain a copy of the disclosure document itself.

-Scotland's safeguarding regime is separate from England and Wales.
-Anyone doing "regulated work with children" in Scotland is required by law to be a PVG scheme member under the PVG (Scotland) Act 2007.
-PVG and DBS aren't interchangeable; they cover different legal frameworks and police records.
-Tutorperch accepts whichever scheme the tutor holds, with the verified badge labelled per-scheme so parents can see at a glance what was checked.
+Scotland's safeguarding regime is separate from that of England and Wales.
+Anyone doing regulated work with children in Scotland is required by law to be a PVG scheme member under the Protection of Vulnerable Groups (Scotland) Act 2007.
+PVG and DBS are not interchangeable; they cover different legal frameworks and police records.
+Tutorperch accepts whichever scheme is appropriate to the tutor's location, with the verified badge labelled per scheme so parents can see at a glance which check applied.

-A PVG record is a snapshot at review time.
-Even a record clean today only confirms what was on Disclosure Scotland's records up to that moment.
-For child tutoring specifically, we'd suggest layering normal parental due-diligence on top:
+A PVG record is a snapshot at the date of review.
+Even a record clean today confirms only what was on Disclosure Scotland's records up to that point.
+For child tutoring specifically, parental due diligence remains appropriate:

-• Ask the tutor to share their current scheme record with you directly via the same Disclosure Scotland Online Account flow.
-It's a normal request and most tutors will oblige.
+• Ask the tutor to share their current Confirmation of PVG scheme membership with you directly via the same Disclosure Scotland Online Account flow.
+It is a normal request and most tutors will comply.

 Renewals

-Three years after we approved a tutor's PVG record, the badge expires and they share their current record with us again.
-PVG scheme membership itself is continuous, with no "expiry" on the membership; our re-verification cycle is what keeps the badge current.
-We email reminders 60 and 30 days before the badge lapses.
+Three years after we approved a tutor's PVG record, the badge expires and the tutor shares a current record with us again.
+PVG scheme membership itself is continuous, so our re-verification cycle is what keeps the badge current.
+The badge drops from the profile automatically if re-verification is not completed in time.

 Ready to find a tutor?